 Collins & McKeith (2013), Financial Accounting & Reporting, McGraw Hill

 - Informal advice and discussion during a lecture, seminar, workshop or lab.

 - Online exercises and quizzes delivered through the Blackboard course space.

 - Responses to student emails and questions from a member of staff including feedback provided to a group via an online discussion forum.

-- Specific course related feedback sessions.
+- Specific course related feedback documents and sessions.

 - Written computerised comments on non-assessed coursework.

 - Group feedback sheet plus generic feedback for group presentation

 - Generic feedback posted on Blackboard regarding overall examination performance.

 - Practical classes & workshops - 8 hours